rudhravaramsandeepkumar/rudhravaramsandeepkumar/README.md

 ## 💼 Professional Experience
+- **University of North Texas**: As a Teaching Assistant, I developed A11yPDF, an ML-powered accessibility tool evaluated by 159+ users, and led the creation of a license plate recognition system using TensorFlow and EasyOCR.
+I also built a dynamic survey platform that improved engagement tracking and response rates.

-- **iAssist Innovations Labs**: I've played a key role in developing and optimizing health insurance claim processing applications, leveraging Python and Flask to enhance system security and functionality.
-My work has included everything from SDLC orchestration to leading teams in the deployment of scalable microservices.
+- **iAssist Innovations Labs**: Played a key role in developing and optimizing health insurance claim processing systems, leveraging Python, Flask, and ML to improve security, scalability, and automation.
+Led end-to-end SDLC processes, deployed microservices on AWS with Docker, and implemented CI/CD pipelines for seamless delivery.

 - **Agility E-Services Pvt.
-Ltd**: Contributed significantly to the development of UCustoms, a modernization solution for the Royal Malaysian Customs Department, enhancing user satisfaction and system stability through meticulous development and testing.
+Ltd**: Contributed significantly to the development of uCustoms, a national-scale modernization solution for the Royal Malaysian Customs Department.
+Delivered core modules, optimized SQL performance, improved stability through bug resolution, and enhanced user workflows through intelligent feature implementation.

-## 🎓 Academic Projects
-- **PDF Analyzer**: Developed a system for automatic PDF analysis, extracting key elements and generating word frequency charts for efficient document comprehension.
-- **Event Sphere**: Led the development of a platform for crafting tailor-made events, enhancing participant engagement and facilitating data-driven decision-making.
+- **Boven Technologies**: Designed and built an online testing platform and the MGPS gate pass system for NTPC.
+Leveraged .NET, SQL Server, and front-end technologies to streamline workflows, improve data accuracy, and reduce administrative time by 50%, all while supporting secure authentication and dashboard analytics.

 ## 🏆 Certifications & Achievements
 - Winner of the "Best Use of AI in Education" at HackUNT, November 2023.
-- Actively pursuing AWS Cloud Practitioner and Solutions Architect certifications to further my knowledge in cloud technologies.
+- Our paper "A11yPDF: Bridging the Gap to Inclusive PDFs", co-authored with Dr. Wajdi Aljedaani, was accepted as a tool paper at
+Web4All 2024.

 ## 📫 How to Reach Me
-- 📄 Email: **SandeepKumarRudhravaram@my.unt.edu**
+- 📄 Email: **connect@sandeepkumarrudhravaram.com**
 - <img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="sandeepkumarrudhravaram" height="15" width="25" />  LinkedIn: [https://www.linkedin.com/in/sandeepkumarrudhravaram](https://www.linkedin.com/in/sandeepkumarrudhravaram)

 <h3 align="left">Connect with me:</h3>